davidolrik/python-swt/doc/source/index.rst

 To use this module, simply implement and use your own algorithm specific SWT class.

-For the RSA SHA256 algorithm you need to implement the two key locator methods, but if you only want to verify tokens, then you can skip implementing the ``get_private_key()`` method.

 More [1]_ info about *Simple Web Tokens* can be found at `Microsoft <https://docs.microsoft.com/en-us/previous-versions/azure/azure-services/hh781551(v=azure.100)?redirectedfrom=MSDN>`_ who originated the spec. back in 2009.